JustSift/ReSift/docs/tutorial/resift-rentals.md

 Data dispatch should happen in one of the two occasions:

 1. when the component mounts
-2. when there's an event kicks in defined by the event handler.
+2. when an event fires

 Our case is the former, we need the genres data when we load the page.
-For this we'll use React's <a href="https://reactjs.org/docs/hooks-effect.html" target="_blank" rel="noopener noreferrer">useEffect hook</a>.
+For this we’ll use React’s <a href="https://reactjs.org/docs/hooks-effect.html" target="_blank" rel="noopener noreferrer">useEffect hook</a>.

-Let's add the imports and the effect:
+Let’s add the imports and the effect:

 ```js
 // App.js